- Main Interface

 Info – Summary of other information stored for the take; number of marks and number of subjects present.

 Select – Record which is the A or ‘circle’ take, the B or ‘Alt’ and mark invalid takes as ‘NG’.
-These values can be modified in the Settings
+These values can be modified in the Settings, under General Settings and editing the ‘Select’ field.

 Shot List

-Load all of your shots into Peel Capture to never type your shot names during a shoot ever again.
-This supports manual input, copy pasting a table, or loading a 2 column spread sheet via File Load.
+Load all of your shots into Peel Capture and never type your shot names during a shoot ever again.
+This supports manual input, copy/pasting a table, or loading a 2 column spread sheet via File → Load.

-Simply click a number on the left to load your information into the take details.
+Simply click a ‘number’ on the left of the shot name to load your information into the take details.
 The number of takes per shot are recorded and each field can be edited during use.

 Take Details